cypress-visual-regression/cypress-visual-regression/README.md

 })
 ```

-Pay attention to the `type` option.
+Pay attention to the `visualRegressionType` option.
 Use 'base' to generate baseline images, and 'regression' to compare current
 screenshot to the base screenshot

 In your support file _cypress/support/e2e.js_ add the following: